It’s about being balanced and informed — exploring the upsides and downsides to cannabis.

-The list goes on and on, but one thing is for certain: the effects on the brain are unclear.
-Further research is needed to identify what smoking marijuana does to the brain because there are still a number of studies that are contradictory.
-That being said, there is no doubt that it does something, but the way it interacts with our biology can vary for each individual.
+The list goes on and on, but one thing is for certain: The effects on the brain are unclear.
+Further research is needed to identify what smoking marijuana does to the brain, because the research is inconclusive and contradictory right now.

 Regardless of what you are smoking, smoke is harmful to lung health; this is a no-brainer.
-Whether it’s burning wood, tobacco or marijuana, toxins and carcinogens are released from the combustion of materials.
-Smoke from marijuana combustion is no different.
+Whether it’s burning wood, tobacco, or marijuana, toxins and carcinogens are released from the combustion of materials.
 According to the American Lung Association:

 Smoking marijuana clearly damages the human lung.
 Research shows that smoking marijuana causes chronic bronchitis and marijuana smoke has been shown to injure the cell linings of the large airways, which could explain why smoking marijuana leads to symptoms such as chronic cough, phlegm production, wheeze and acute bronchitis.

-Again, marijuana smoke contains a similar range of harmful chemicals to that of tobacco smoke, and there is no shortage of research suggesting that long-term marijuana smoking is associated with an increased risk of some respiratory problems.
+Again, marijuana smoke contains a similar range of harmful chemicals to that of tobacco smoke, and there is no shortage of research suggesting that long-term marijuana smoking leads to an increased risk of some respiratory problems.
 Despite this proven correlation, there is no association between smoking marijuana and lung cancer.

-There are other alternatives to smoking marijuana, such as vaporizing or eating it.
+There are other alternatives to smoking marijuana, however, such as vaporizing or eating it.

 6. Smoking Marijuana Can Increase Your Risk of Serious Cardiovascular Disorders

 Multiple studies have connected smoking marijuana with potential cardiovascular disorders.
-One recent study published in the Journal of the American Heart Association noted that:
+One recent study published in the Journal of the American Heart Association noted:

 Something to Consider: